Business models for open-source software: Delayed open-sourcing

 Some companies provide the latest version available only to paying customers.
 A vendor forks a non-copyleft software project then adds closed-source additions to it and sells the resulting software.
 After a fixed time period the patches are released back upstream under the same license as the rest of the codebase.
 This business model is called version lagging or time delaying.

 For instance, 2016 the MariaDB Corporation created for business compatible "delayed open-sourcing" the source-available Business source license (BSL) which automatically relicenses after three years to the FOSS GPL.
 This approach guarantees licensees that they have source code access (e.g. for code audits), are not locked into a closed platform, or suffer from planned obsolescence, while for the software developer a time-limited exclusive commercialization is possible.
 In 2017 followed version 1.1, revised with feedback also from Bruce Perens.

+This approach has recently been termed "Fair Source", with software being released with source code available and then later released under an open source license being termed "Fair Source Software".

-However, this approach works only with own software or permissive licensed code parts, as there is no copyleft FOSS license available which allows the time delayed opening of the source code after distributing or selling of a software product.
+However, this approach works only with owned software or permissive licensed code parts, as there is no copyleft FOSS license available which allows the time delayed opening of the source code after distributing or selling of a software product.